Comparing SiteSpect data to third party data

 • Custom Variable Metric.
 A type of Metric called a Custom Variable can be created to capture any type of data in the source or in a dataLayer for example.
 This can be used to capture a specific site ID that can help with comparison across tools e.g. user ID, basket ID, order ID, store ID etc (please work with your Optimization Consultant or Solutions Developer to get this set up).

-• In general, running one or more validation Campaigns with the mentioned tools and approaches should provide the necessary feedback to validate data alignment exercises.
+• In general, running one or more Validation Campaigns with the mentioned tools and approaches should provide the necessary feedback to validate data alignment exercises.